radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 **Mitigation**:

 1. Access to Dashboard should be provided to trusted users.
-While we dont expose any secrets in db, users should still enable authentocation and secure access to data based on roles.
+While we dont expose any secrets in db, users should still enable authentication and secure access to data based on roles.

 **Status**: